-Cleanliness of animals/Cleanliness of stall, pen or cage

-- □ Cleanliness of tack area and orderly storage of supplies - □ Cleanliness of aisle, no loose straw-woodchips, Possible of 6 points total
+□ Cleanliness of animals/Cleanliness of stall, pen or cage □ Cleanliness of tack area and orderly storage of supplies □ Cleanliness of aisle, no loose straw-woodchips, Possible of 6 points total General: ☐ Gates and decorations appropriate and neat, 1 points

-General:

-- □ Gates and decorations appropriate and neat, 1 points - □ Club signs/name visible and readable, 1 point - □ Individual exhibitor signs/names visible and readable, 1 point categories will be tabulated and premiums will be awarded, based on the average points for the week.
+□ Club signs/name visible and readable, 1 point □ Individual exhibitor signs/names visible and readable, 1 point □ Educational exhibit on display, 1 point □ A total of 10 points can be awarded per judging time, but no more than 5 in each category.
+The scores from each of the two categories will be tabulated and premiums will be awarded, based on the average points for the week. □ Ratings will be awarded as follows: